AaravAsthana/DigitalGreen/README.md

 - split_text(text, max_tokens=1500): Splits text into chunks for processing.
 - summarize_text(text): Summarizes text using OpenAI GPT-3.5-turbo.
 - classify_text(summary_text): Classifies summarized text into agricultural categories.

+## Environment Variables

+The following environment variables are used in the docker-compose.yml file:

+- FLASK_APP: Specifies the entry point for the Flask application (e.g., app.py).
+- FLASK_RUN_HOST: Configures Flask to run on all network interfaces (0.0.0.0).
+- CELERY_BROKER_URL: URL of the Redis broker used by Celery (e.g., redis://redis:6379).
+- CELERY_RESULT_BACKEND: URL of the Redis backend used by Celery (e.g., redis://redis:6379).

+## Dockerfile

+The Dockerfile builds an image for both the Flask application and Celery worker with the following steps:

+1. Use the official Python 3.10 slim image.
+2. Set the working directory to /app.
+3. Copy the application files into the container.
+4. Install Python dependencies from requirements.txt.
+5. Expose port 5000 for the Flask application.
+6. Set environment variables for Flask.
+7. Define the default command to run Flask.

+## docker-compose.yml

+The docker-compose.yml file defines three services:

+- flask-app: The Flask web application.
+- redis: The Redis server used as a message broker and result backend.
+- celery-worker: The Celery worker for processing background tasks.

+All services are connected to a custom network app-network for internal communication.

+## Volumes

+The docker-compose.yml file mounts the following volumes:

+   - The current directory (.) is mounted to /app in both the Flask and Celery containers.
+   - A local directory (./temp_uploads) is mounted to /app/temp_uploads for temporary file storage.

+## Troubleshooting

+- Ensure Docker and Docker Compose are installed and running.
+- Check the logs for errors by running docker-compose logs or docker-compose logs <service-name>.
+- Verify that the ports 5000 and 6380 are available and not in use by other applications.

 ## Example Workflow